saurabhvartak1982/aksupgradeguidance/README.md

 More information on the Node OS security and kernel updates here - https://learn.microsoft.com/en-us/azure/aks/node-updates-kured <br /> <br />

 ## 3. Ensuring application availability during upgrades
+Kubernetes/AKS Upgrades can be disruptive.
+To minimize the disruptions, certain measures can be put in place as below: <br />
 ### a.
 Kubernetes/AKS-based measures
 **1. Node Surge** <br />
 Node Surge setting indicates the buffer/extra Nodes that are created during the upgrades - at the NodePool level.
 These extra Node(s) help in minimizing disruptions during the upgrades as well as to tune the upgrade speed. <br />